 Insurance Europe has responded to EIOPA’s consultation on proposals to harmonise European Insurance Guarantee Schemes (IGS).
 Insurance Europe is opposed to an EU harmonization of IGS.
 It believes that while IGS at member state level currently vary significantly across Europe, they generally work well within their local context and laws.
 Insurance Europe raised a concern that even a minimum level of harmonisation would create significant costs and involve complex challenges for which there may not be acceptable solutions.

-A link to the Insurance Europe press release is available here and its response to the EIOPA is available here.
 This consultation period opened on the 12 July 2019 and ended on the 18 October 2019.
 EIOPA will be setting out its advice on the harmonisation of national IGS, together with the other matters it will be advising on, in its final Opinion on the 2020 review of Solvency II referred to above.

 European Supervisory Authorities (ESAs) seek a consistent application of the Pripps Regulation to bond markets